 On April 29, 2022, we entered into an open market sale agreement with B. Riley Securities, Inc., Cantor Fitzgerald & Co. and Oppenheimer & Co.
 Inc. (the "ATM Agreement"), pursuant to which we may offer and sell shares of our common stock with an aggregate offering price of up to \$150.0 million under an "at-the-market" offering program.
 Subject to the terms and conditions of the agreement, we may sell the shares in amounts and at times to be determined by us but we are under no obligation to sell any of the shares.
 Actual sales, if any, will depend on a variety of factors to be determined by us from time to time, including, among other things, market conditions, the trading price of our common stock, capital needs and determinations by us of the appropriate sources of funding.
-During the three months ended March 31, 2024, we sold 343,571 shares of common stock for net proceeds of \$2.3 million under the ATM Agreement and during the three months ended March 31, 2023, we did not sell any stock under the ATM Agreement.
-The remaining availability under the ATM Agreement as of March 31, 2024 is approximately \$114.4 million.
+During the three and six months ended March 31, 2024 June 30, 2024, we sold 343,571 1,489,300 and 1,832,871 shares of common stock, for respectively, generating net proceeds of \$2.3 million \$15.9 million and \$18.2 million, respectively, under the ATM Agreement and during Agreement.
+During the three and six months ended March 31, 2023 June 30, 2023, we did not sell any common stock under the ATM Agreement.
+The remaining availability under the ATM Agreement as of March 31, 2024 June 30, 2024 is approximately \$114.4 million \$98.0 million.
 We currently intend to use the net proceeds from the sale of shares pursuant to the ATM Agreement for working capital and general corporate purposes.